 - Spruce needles are exceptionally high in Vitamin C – frozen or dried spruce tips are good source of vitamin C during wintertime.

-- Spruce tips also contain carotenoids.
+- They also contain carotenoids.

 What to do with spruce tips and needles?